 This is the first AI/ML program with a job guarantee.
-With support from our career services team, we’re confident that you will find a job within six months of completing the course.
+With support from our career services team, we’re confident that you will find a job after completing the course.
 But if you don’t, we’ll refund your tuition.
 (We’ve successfully placed hundreds of students in our Data Science Career Track course and have yet to issue a refund.)

 And while graduate programs and other online courses focus on AI/ML concepts, we want you to apply what you’re learning.
 Yes, our curriculum is rigorous and deeply technical, teaching you the foundations of machine learning and deep learning.
 But it’s also hands-on.